hqwrong/sproto/README.md

 Namespace
 ========

-`Namespace` is optional, but if you declare namespace in one file, you must declear it in the others.
+`Namespace` is optional.
+If you declare namespace in one file, everything defined in it would be suffixed with namespace in format `name@namespace`.

 To declare namespace, just put the declaration in the first line, like